 The CAPS program is managed by the Pest Detection Management Team (PDMT).
-The PDMT consists of the PPQ National Policy Manager for Pest Detection (NPM) in Policy Management (PM), the PPQ National Operations Manager (NOM) for Pest Detection in Field Operations (FO), and the PPQ Program Leader for CAPS Support, Center for Plant Health Science and Technology (CPHST) in Science & Technology (S&T).
+The PDMT consists of the PPQ National Policy Manager for Pest Detection (NPM) in Policy Management (PM), the PPQ National Operations Manager (NOM) for Pest Detection in Field Operations (FO), and the PPQ Science Coordinator for CAPS Support, Center for Plant Health Science and Technology (CPHST) in Science & Technology (S&T).
 The PDMT has overall responsibility for program policies, operations, and scientific support of the CAPS program.
 The PDMT is supported by the National CAPS Committee (NCC).
 The NCC is composed of representatives from each of the core constituencies in the CAPS community.
 Responsibilities for the PDMT and the NCC also are found in the National CAPS Committee (NCC) Bylaws.
+The Domestic Diagnostic Coordinator in PPQ National Identification Services (NIS) also supports the Program and CAPS community through various taxonomic services.

-The National CAPS Committee will revise the National Survey Guidelines when annually reviewing the policy, strategy, and performance of the CAPS program.
+The National CAPS Committee will revise the National Pest Surveillance Guidelines when annually reviewing the policy, strategy, and performance of the CAPS program.
 The NCC also will approve annually a "Priority Pest List."
 This list will include the Commodity and Taxonomic Survey Pests, as well as Pests of Economic and Environmental Importance (OPEP Prioritized List).
 The Priority Pest List will be based on input by PPQ, the States, Center for Plant Health Science and Technology (CPHST), National Identification Services (NIS), and commodity organizations.
 A transparent process for assessing pests for the Priority Pest List has been implemented.
 States will select from the Priority Pest List to complete the Priority Surveys in CAPS (and National Priority Surveys under Farm Bill Goal 1 Survey).

 The State CAPS Committee will determine and recommend survey priorities for pests of State regulatory concern in their state.
-The State Plant Health Director (SPHD) and State

-Plant Regulatory Official (SPRO), in consultation with the Pest Survey Specialist (PSS) and State Survey Coordinator (SSC), and considering the recommendations and advice of the State CAPS Committee, are responsible for the selection of pests that are important to their State as per the guidance given in these Guidelines.
+The State Plant Health Director (SPHD) and State Plant Regulatory Official (SPRO), in consultation with the Pest Survey Specialist (PSS) and State Survey Coordinator (SSC), and considering the recommendations and advice of the State CAPS Committee, are responsible for the selection of pests that are important to their State as per the guidance given in these Guidelines.
 This collaboration will allow flexibility on a state-by-state basis.
 PPQ encourages industry-state partnerships for pest survey.